garimarajput748/terraform/Readme.md

 ```

 Type "yes" when prompted to confirm.

+# If in your system not having terraform and not able to install then you can run this using docker also like :

+**Terraform Installation Issue** First download the Docker  on your local machine. you can download it from the [official website](https://www.docker.com/products/docker-desktop/).

+Then go inside the dir.

+Run docker compose up -d

+To connect with Docker, use the command: docker exec <container_id> /bin/bash/.

+cd terraform

+then now you can able to run all the terraform cmd inside the container.

+if AWS source is not there then you can set Environment variables in `provider` block like-
+export AWS_ACCESS_KEY_ID="anaccesskey"
+export AWS_SECRET_ACCESS_KEY="asecretkey"

+then run command terraform plan and terraform apply.

 Remember to manage your resources responsibly, and be aware of any potential charges associated with AWS resources outside of the free tier limits.